 If you assign shredding duties to an existing employee they will often see it as a low priority, and hiring an internal employee whose primary focus is shredding is expensive.
 Renting a mobile shredder (the equipment and the trained, certified employee) ensures the shredding is done properly.

 If you aren’t willing to ensure the integrity of the shredding process, you may as well not shred at all, and using a rented shredder operated by a professional is the best way to ensure the shredding is done right.

 Myth #2: Shredding Documents Internally Will Save Money

 Everything in your company makes or costs you money.
-Besides the cost of renting or purchasing a shredder, several other costs are associated with shredding your documents internally:
+Besides the cost of purchasing a shredder, several other costs are associated with shredding your documents internally:

-- The first cost is hourly rate of the employee doing the shredding.
-Even if you use your lowest paid employee who just does the shredding minimally, the odds are you’re close to—or more than—the cost of one trip from a mobile shredding truck.
+- Consider the hourly rate of the employee doing the shredding.
+Even if you use your lowest paid employee who does a minimal amount of shredding, the odds are that over the course of the month you’re paying close to—or more than—the cost of one trip from a mobile shredding truck.

 - Consider the cost of ongoing maintenance and replacement shredders.
 Regular shredding causes wear and tear—you will need to regularly lubricate the shredders teeth and purchase replacement parts (or even the entire machine) as the shredder starts to degrade overtime.